 There’s an abandoned movie studio behind my apartment that has turned into dense greenery, with large trees like banyan, burflower, and mango.
-It’s home to all kinds of animals - stray cats and dogs, mongooses, civets, rats, snakes, squirrels, monkeys, and various kinds of birds.
+It’s home to all kinds of animals like stray cats and dogs, mongooses, civets, rats, snakes, squirrels, monkeys, and various kinds of birds.

 I’ve left them on the balcony in case the mother comes back, though that seems unlikely.
 If she doesn’t, I’ll try to care for them for a while and later release them back once they’re grown.